Our Board of Trustees

 • To maintain and develop the Project’s website

-• To use current methods of communication ie Facebook, Twitter etc
+• Online communication ie Instagram, Facebook, Twitter etc

 • To produce printed assets to promote activities in The Project, volunteering and it’s outreach work